Looking for the best bars in London? Don’t miss this guide – London’s best drinking spots, area by area.

 Old Street Records

-This New York-inspired bar is one of my favourites if you’re on the lookout for a way to enjoy great cocktails and save a few pounds.
+This New York-inspired bar is one of our favourites if you’re on the lookout for a way to enjoy great cocktails and save a few pounds.

-This is one of my picks for a happy hour in London – they’re 2-4-1 and just as epic as usual.
+This is one of our picks for a happy hour in London – they’re 2-4-1 and just as epic as usual.

 If you miss the Happy Hour, Old Street Records’ drinks are still worth it at full price.